TeemosCode/A6_IS590PR_Friday_Team1/README.md

 ### File Explaination
 Main.py -- UI part and entrance of this program
 **Map.png -- Map of our prgram for reference.**
-MapInfo.py -- Data storage of all kinds of nodes and edges
 Navigate.py -- Map design & Navigation
 **Report.pdf -- Team member contribution & Examples for user**